-- completing about 7km of new cycling paths and 6km of footpaths, including new paths linking Panmure and Pakuranga along Lagoon Drive and Pakuranga Road,
+- Building a new safer cycle and pedestrian link between Panmure and Pakuranga along Lagoon Drive and Pakuranga Road.

-- new Panmure bridge next to the existing one for buses, cyclists and pedestrians.
+- Building a new Panmure busway bridge next to the existing road bridge with a wide shared path for cyclists and pedestrians.

-- More transport options – with major public transport, walking and cycling improvements.
+- Better transport choices – with major public transport, walking and cycling improvements.

 - Quicker and more reliable journeys by bus, getting more people onto public transport.

 - Buses every 5 to 10 minutes between Panmure and Pakuranga.

 - Removal of the bottleneck at Panmure roundabout, with a safer signalised intersection keeping traffic moving.

 - Pedestrian crossing on all arms to reduce walking distances.
 For example, from 500m to 50m between Ireland and Mountain roads.

 - Priority for vehicles using Lagoon Drive making it a more attractive route for through traffic, reducing use of Church Crescent and Queen’s Road as a rat-run.

 - New cycle lanes and footpaths separate from traffic, making it possible to walk or cycle off road between Panmure, Pakuranga and on to Pigeon Mountain by connecting to the Pakuranga Rotary Walkway.